kaneuffe/RTP-microhack/README.md

 ![image](https://user-images.githubusercontent.com/57151484/115963915-ffdb5480-a521-11eb-9156-1e721208db34.png)

-### Configure an ssh key
+### Configure an ssh key connection

-Create an ssh key on the command line, using one of the supported protocols.
+On your local machine, create an ssh key on the command line, using one of the supported protocols.
 In this example, we'll use simple rsa:
 ```
 ssh-keygen -t rsa -b 4096 -C "a custom comment"
 ```